acturtle/cashflower/docs/settings.rst

      - Description
    * - AGGREGATE
      - :code:`True` / :code:`False`
-     - Flag if results for model pointsshould be aggregated.
+     - Flag if results for model points should be aggregated.
    * - ID_COLUMN
      - a string
      - The name of the column which contains identificators of the model points.